 Although the Big Island is big, it’s not as big as you might think.
 It’s pretty easy to drive around the island, and I’ve never had an issue accessing any part of the island while staying in just one area.

 The longer you stay in one place, the most cost-effective the stay.

 If you’re only visiting the Big Island for four days, it’s best to stay in the same place.
 You can check out the best resorts on the Big Island for some of my favorite places to stay.

 4-day Big Island Itinerary

-Keep in mind that this 4-day Big Island itinerary can be moved around to work for you.
+Remember that this 4-day Big Island itinerary can be moved around to work for you.
 If you would like a custom itinerary, I create one for all of my clients!
 Make sure to reach out if you need any help planning your Hawaii vacation.

 Short Big Island Itinerary